welldan97/gumba/README.md

 npm install -g coffee-script
 ```

-Also if you going to using to use it frequently and I hope so, add a shorthand to your shell init file:
+Also if you are going to using to use it frequently and I hope so, add a shorthand to your shell init file:

 ```shell
 alias u='gumba'